Dual-Margin Embedding for Fine-Grained Long-Tailed Plant Taxonomy: Methodology

-Setting \( s = 1 \) and \( m = 0 \) in Eq.~\eqref{eq:ce} yields the standard softmax cross-entropy loss.
-While effective for general classification tasks, it lacks explicit mechanisms to enforce within-class compactness and between-class separation—both essential for distinguishing fine-grained plant taxa with subtle morphological traits in leaf shape, texture, or color.
-Moreover, it does not account for the long-tailed class distributions prevalent in ecological datasets~\cite{van2018inaturalist, beery2022auto}.
+Setting \( s = 1 \) and \( m = 0 \) reduces Eq.~\eqref{eq:ce} to the standard softmax cross-entropy loss.
+While effective for general classification tasks, it lacks explicit mechanisms to enforce intra-class compactness and inter-class separation—both essential for distinguishing fine-grained plant taxa with subtle morphological traits such as leaf shape, texture, or color.
+Moreover, it does not account for the long-tailed class distributions prevalent in plant and other ecological datasets~\cite{van2018inaturalist, beery2022auto}.

-An alternative setting introduces additive margin-based softmax classifiers (AM-Softmax)~\cite{wang2017normface, wang2018cosface}, which incorporate \( s>1 \) and \( m>0 \), to redefine logits as cosine similarities between normalized embeddings and class prototypes: \( z_j = \cos(\theta_j) = \hat{\mathbf{w}}_j^\top \hat{\mathbf{x}} \), given \( \|\hat{\mathbf{x}}\| = \|\hat{\mathbf{w}}_j\| = 1 \).
-Although AM-Softmax was not originally designed for long-tailed classification, it has been shown outperforming other softmax-based variants in fine-grained recognition tasks such as biometrics~\cite{wang2018cosface,deng2019arcface}, making it a compelling solution for ecological taxonomy.
+An alternative formulation introduces additive margin-based softmax classifiers (AM-Softmax)~\cite{wang2017normface, wang2018cosface}, which incorporate \( s>1 \) and \( m>0 \).
+Specifically, logits are defined as cosine similarities between normalized embeddings and class prototypes: \( z_j = \cos(\theta_j) = \hat{\mathbf{w}}_j^\top \hat{\mathbf{x}} \), given \( \|\hat{\mathbf{x}}\| = \|\hat{\mathbf{w}}_j\| = 1 \).
+Although AM-Softmax was not originally designed for long-tailed classification, it has been shown to outperform standard softmax variants in fine-grained recognition tasks such as biometrics~\cite{wang2018cosface,deng2019arcface}, making it a compelling foundation for ecological taxonomy.

-\paragraph{Motivation.} Softmax-based classifier, including margin variants, treats all classes with equal importance, implicitly assuming balanced label distributions.
-As tail-class examples are rarely observed, gradients from head classes dominate the training dynamics.
-This results in strong attractive (pull) forces that induce compact embedding clusters around head-class prototypes, and strong repulsive (push) forces on tail-class prototypes.
-This cumulative repulsion leads to persistent misalignment between tail-class prototypes and their embeddings, referred to as \emph{prototype misalignment} in this work.
-It disrupts the within-class compactness for tail classes, thereby undermining overall model's performance (see Figure \ref{fig:embedding_collapse}).
+\paragraph{Motivation.} Softmax-based classifiers like AM-Softmax variants treat all classes with equal importance, implicitly assuming balanced label distributions.
+Under long-tails, tail-class examples are rarely observed, resulting in gradients from head classes to dominate the training dynamics.
+This imbalance induces strong attractive (pull) forces that draw head-class embeddings toward their prototypes, while tail-class prototypes experience cumulative repulsive forces from dominant classes.
+As a result, tail-class prototypes may become persistently misaligned with their corresponding embeddings, a phenomenon we refer to as \emph{prototype misalignment}.
+This misalignment disrupts intra-class compactness for tail classes, thereby degrading the overall model's performance (see Figure~\ref{fig:embedding_collapse}).